arlonproj/arlon/docs/installation.md

 Arlon CLI downloads are provided on GitHub.
 The CLI is not a self-contained standalone executable though.
 It is required to point the CLI to a management cluster and set up the Arlon controller in this management cluster.

-For a quickstart minimal demonstration setup, follow the instructions to set up a KIND based testbed with Arlon and ArgoCD running  [here](https://github.com/arlonproj/arlon/blob/main/testing/README.md).

-Please follow the manual instructions in [this](#customised-setup) section for a customised setup or refer the instructions for automated installation [here](#automatic-setup).

 # Customised Setup

+Please follow the instructions in this section for a customised setup that includes installation of ArgoCD, Arlon CLI and Arlon controller.

 ## Management cluster

+As a prerequisite, you need a Kubernetes cluster as management cluster for Arlon.
 You can use any Kubernetes cluster that you have admin access to.
 Ensure:

 - `kubectl` is in your path
 - `KUBECONFIG` is pointing to the right file and the context set properly